Masmiseim36/nxpSDK/boards/evkmimxrt1170/lwip_examples/lwip_httpssrv_mbedTLS/freertos/cm4/readme.txt

         ************************************************
 2. On the browser address bar, type https://192.168.0.102(IP address of the board).
 	The browser should show a web page.
+	Username admin and password admin is required to access "Authorization example" section of the web page.

 Modifying content of static web pages
 To modify content available through the web server you must complete following steps: